This post was last updated on January 20, 2021, to reflect all updated information and best serve your needs.

 What would you do if you had a million dollars?
-This is a question that most people fantasize about, but few can make it a reality.
-For the most part, becoming a millionaire seems like a far-fetched goal, at least something that you can’t obtain in your early life or career - right?
+This is a question that many people fantasize about, but few can make it a reality.
+For the most part, becoming a millionaire seems like a far-incomprehensible or at least something that you can’t obtain so early in life.

 The fact is that making it to your first million doesn’t take a stroke of obscene luck like winning the lottery.
-As long as you make the right moves, you could potentially be earning seven figures before you turn 30.
+As long as you make the right moves, you could potentially get to seven figures before you turn 30.

 However, this is the real cost of becoming a millionaire.
 While other people wish that they could become wealthy without having to sacrifice anything, the reality is that something has to go.
-We’re not saying that you have to become a hermit to make money, but that maintaining a social life should not be your priority.
+We’re not saying that you have to become a hermit to make money, but that maintaining a social life should not be your priority if you want to become a millionaire in your 20's.

-Unless you’re currently working your way towards a dream career that already pays hundreds of thousands of dollars, you’ll never make it to a million with a single income.
+Unless you’re currently working your way towards a dream career that already pays hundreds of thousands of dollars, it will be extremely difficult to make it to a million with a single income.
 Instead, you have to have multiple revenue streams coming in to get there.
 According to most estimates, having at least three sources of income is the ideal number to reach millionaire status.

 As you can imagine, working three low-paying jobs isn’t going to make or break your success.
 Instead, you have to find ways of earning passive income that doesn’t require constant effort.
-Building these kinds of money generators will take effort upfront, but once you’ve established them, you can sit back and let the dollars flow in.
+Building these kinds of money generators will take effort upfront, but once you’ve established them, they can be easier to maintain down the road.
+Again though, it will take massive time and effort upfront.

 Another option for building revenue streams is to invest your money.
-Put some of your savings into a real estate venture or dividend-paying stocks.
+Put some of your savings into stocks and/or real estate.
 At first, you will want to reinvest your earnings until they build to something substantial, but the sooner you start, the sooner you can reap the rewards.
-This tip also leads us to:

 First of all, most people don’t have a savings account, so if you do, then you’re already ahead of the curve.
 However, saving for a rainy day is not the best way to get to a million dollars.
-Instead, put that money into your investments and let it build.
+Instead, put that money into your investments to potentially have it grow at a faster pace.

 Another thing you have to realize is that becoming a millionaire in your 20s doesn’t mean that you have seven figures sitting in your checking account.
-If you have most of your money tied to retirement accounts, that’s a good thing.
+If you have most of your money tied to retirement accounts, that’s just fine.
 Just because you may not be able to touch these funds for a while doesn’t mean that you’re not a millionaire.

 This unrealistic expectation is a significant reason why most people assume that getting a million dollars is impossible.
 Instead of recognizing the value in long-term investments, they believe that they have to have millions available to spend on whatever they want.
 While the goal may be to have tons of liquid assets you can use anytime, you have to be more realistic at first.

-Again, this is why it’s necessary to forgo things like a social expenses.
+Again, this is why it’s necessary to forgo things like social expenses early on.
 Money in your pocket is money you’ll spend.
-The more you spend, the less you have.
+The more you spend, the less you save.

 Finally, when it comes to investing your savings, try to make it automatic.
-One of the best options is to pay yourself whenever you get a check from one of your revenue streams.
-Instead of buying things and saving what’s left, save first and use the remainder as disposable income.
+One of the best options is to always pay yourself first whenever you get a check from one of your revenue streams.
+Instead of buying things and saving what’s left, save first and use the remainder as disposable income for fixed and variable expenses.
 Once this process becomes automatic, it’s much easier to adapt to it and adjust your lifestyle accordingly.

 If you’re working a regular job and you have a couple of side hustles, that’s a great place to start.
 However, over time, you need to make sure that your income is building and growing to a point where you can reach that million-dollar mark.
 If you’re currently bringing in $3,000 a month, see what you can do to get that to $5,000.
 From there, build to $10,000, and so on.